NetworkCommons/sig0namectl/hugo-gh/content/tutorials/Golang-WASM-SDK.md

 // Example: getKeysForDomain()
 //      display a list key in the keystore
-//      for which a given domain is equal to or is a subdomain of the key's
+//      for which a given domain is equal to or is below the domain of the key's
-//      DNS Resource Record FQDN.
+//      DNS Resource Record.
 //
 function getKeysForDomain() {
         var searchDomain = document.getElementById("search-domain-for-keys").value